Maimunar/go-projects/todo/README.md

 ```
 $ tasks add "Tidy my desk"
+$ tasks add "Fix my schedule" "Write up documentation for new project feature" "Clean shoes"
 ```

-should add a new task with the description of "Tidy my desk"

 ### List

-This method should return a list of all of the **uncompleted** tasks, with the option to return all tasks regardless of whether or not they are completed.
+This method returns a list of all of the **uncompleted** tasks, with the option to return all tasks regardless of whether or not they are completed.

 for example: